cravieira/tqhd/README.md

 ### Model Pool

 This repository takes advantage of model serialization to reduce training time.
 The idea is to train a model only once, serialize it into `_model`, and reuse its trained parameters as much as possible.
-For instance, a trained MAP floating-point model created by `paper-accuracy.sh` is used by `paper-tqhd.sh` to speed up TQHD evaluation since TQHD is a Post-Training Quantization (PTQ) method.
-The use of model pool creates the following dependency graph in script execution order:
+For instance, a trained MAP floating-point model created by `paper-accuracy.sh` is consumed by `paper-tqhd.sh`since TQHD is a Post-Training Quantization (PTQ) method.
+Allowing model consumption by other scripts allow quickly evaluating TQHD under different parameters.
+The use of odel pool creates the following dependency graph in script execution order:

 ```mermaid
 flowchart TD